uccubecats/Constitution-and-Bylaws/Constitution.md

 ### Section 1: Officer positions

-Officer positions will include the President, Vice-President, Secretary, and Treasurer.
+Officer positions will include the President, Vice-President, Secretary, Treasurer, and CubeSat Program Manager.
 Officers will be elected each spring semester and will hold office until the ending of the next spring semester.

 ### Section 2: Requirements